To apply to St Mary's, you need to download the application form, fill it in, and email, fax , post or drop off the necessary documents at St Mary’s.

 - When a pupil is absent through illness, the parent shall inform the school by telephone.
-A formal letter from the parent to the pupil's house mentor must be presented on her return to school.
-If a pupil is absent for more than three days, a doctor's certificate is required.
+A formal letter from the parent to the pupil's mentor* I class teacher must be presented on her return to school. *Senior School only If a pupil is absent for more than three days, a doctor's certificate is required .

-- Prior permission for absence during the school term for reasons other than illness must be obtained from the headmistress.
+- Prior permission for absence during the school term for reasons other than illness must be obtained from the head of school.

 - During the year there are several compulsory functions and activities.
 These take preference over home or other personal or family activities.

-- Upon acceptance of a pupil and prior to admission, the parent shall pay an advance payment in an amount laid down by the Board from time to time.
-This is to secure a place in the school as against other potential applicants on the waiting list and for the purposes set out in what follows.
+- Upon acceptance of a pupil and prior to admission, the parents shall pay an advance payment of an amount laid down by the Board from time to time and this will be increased as the pupil is promoted to new education phases within the school.
+This advance payment is to secure a place in the school, as against other potential applicants on the waiting list for the purposes set out in what follows.
 The amount so paid is not refundable unless written notice is received by the school at least one full term before the place is due to be taken up, in which case half of the amount will be refunded.
-Advance payments will be held in accordance with the Consumer Protection Act, 2008 and all interest or other income therefrom will accrue to the school as income.
-If you have chosen to have the amount refunded when your daughter leaves the school, it will be refunded, without interest, only when the school receives payment of its final account after the pupil has left the school and the parent will not be entitled to apply any set-off.
-If you have chosen to donate the amount to the school, the donation may not be revoked.
-The school shall be entitled, in its sole discretion, to appropriate the advance payment or any portion thereof towards payment of any amount due to the school by the parent from whatever cause arising at whatsoever time.
+Advance payments will be held in accordance with the Consumer Protection Act, 2008 and all interest or other income therefrom will accrue to the school.
+The advance payment will be refunded, without interest, when a pupil matriculates or leaves the school.
+Advance payments may not be offset against amounts reflected as due on pupil statements and will only be refunded when the school receives payment of its final account.
+The school shall be entitled, in its sole discretion, to allocate the advance payment or any portion thereof towards payment of any amounts due to the school by the parent from whatever cause arising at whatsoever time.

-- The parent shall pay in advance, and no later than the first day of each term, the tuition fees and other charges laid down by the Board from time to time.
-Other charges incurred on behalf of the pupil are payable within three weeks after the rendering of an account.
-These charges may be for extras arranged or supplied with the consent of the parents or for extras which, in the opinion of the headmistress, are necessary for the pupil.
+- The parent shall pay in advance and no later than the first day of each term, the tuition fees and other charges laid down by the Board from time to time.
+Other charges incurred are due and payable after the rendering of an account.
+These charges may be for extras arranged or supplied with the consent of the parents or for extras which, in the opinion of the head of school, are necessary for the pupil.